-Who is the Woman of Revelation 17 and 18?
-John Ritenbaugh explains that this fallen Woman displays no religious characteristics but instead acts as a city or nation involved in the politics, economics, and culture of its time.
-What nation fits the symbolism?
+The fallen Woman of Revelation 17 and 18 displays no religious characteristics but is instead involved in the politics, economics, and culture of its time.

 Ron Sellers, a religious trend watcher, sees great instability in world religion, and it is mirrored in God's church.
 Richard Ritenbaugh shows how this dovetails with Bible prophecy of the end time.